grafana/grafana/docs/sources/panels-refactor/override-field-values/_index.md

 +++
 title = "Override field values" aliases = []
-weight = 10
+weight = 800
 +++

 # Override field values

 Apply field overrides when you want to format field values that appear in a visualization.

-This topic area contains the following topics:
+This section includes the following topics:

 {{< section >}}